Duet3D/CoreN2G/src/RP2040/Tools/Build-pico-sdk/README.md

 3. Ensure that CMake.exe is on your PATH
 4. Open a command prompt and run: make-libpico.bat

 The make-libpico.sh file is the original one from Arduino.
 If you wish to build libpico under Linux, you will need to modify it to align with make-libpico.bat.
+Please submit a PR for the required changes to it if you get it working under Linux.